andreasvc/disco-dop/docs/cli/eval.rst

 --ted            Enable tree-edit distance evaluation.
                  NB: it is not clear whether this score is applicable to discontinuous trees.
---headrules=x    Specify file with rules for head assignment of constituents
+--headrules=x    Specify file with heuristic rules for head assignment of
-                 that do not already have a child marked as head; this enables dependency evaluation.
+                 constituents that do not already have a child marked as head.
+                 This enables dependency evaluation.
+NB: this evaluation is affected by the quality of the head markings and heuristics.

 --functions=x    'remove'=default: strip functions off labels,
                  'leave': leave syntactic labels as is,